 Become a Trustee

 Charity Trustees play a very important role in making sure that the charity is run in the interests of the people it is there to support - those with a diagnosis of young onset dementia and their families.
-The Trustees strategically oversee the management and administration of the organisation.
+The Trustees strategically oversee the governance and strategic management of the organisation.

-Younger People With Dementia (Berkshire) CIO is always on the lookout for new Trustees so as to spread our breadth of experience, bring fresh thinking and ideas into the charity and ensure that we are working at the very forefront of our game.
+Younger People With Dementia CIO advertises periodically for new Trustees to add to their breadth of experience, bring fresh thinking and ideas into the charity and ensure that we are working at the very forefront of our game.
 So would being a part of a unique, dynamic and forward thinking charity be for you?

 What is a Trustee?